Æther Sofia/Haga are two sibling independent art spaces in the heart of Sofia (BG) and The Hague (NL).

-Æther Haga is a sibling space from Æther Sofia in Bulgaria and is initiated and curated by artists Marie Civikov and Voin de Voin.
-It opened her doors for the very first time on 5 October 2018.
-Occasionally it will present a selection of artists and will unfold proposals of what intersects along the east/west trajectory based on the already started dialogues at the eastern point.
-Within this the project strives to make a more physical bond between the continental linear directions, its psycho-geographic potentiality and a bridge less faible, built upon sharing, discussion and exchange.
+In The Hague (Haga / Xaгa) it ocasionally presents a selection related to Æther Sofia's program in Bulgaria and will unfold proposals of what intersects along the East/West trajectory based on the already started dialogues at the eastern point.
+Within this the project strives to make a more physical bond between the continental linear directions, its psycho-geographic potentiality and a bridge less unstable, built upon sharing, discussion and exchange.
+It is seeking to expose links and affects of lifetime traces of a generation lived under different conditions, this time coming together in quest to confide a new state of value and content through art and innovative practices.

 Æther Haga will be programming irregular and shares its digital platform with Æther Sofia.
 Follow their Facebook page to stay updated.